Mississippi Christian University: World War II and later 20th century

 In 1943, MC was among 131 colleges and universities nationwide taking part in the V-12 Navy College Training Program, which offered students a path to a Navy commission.
 During the V-12 period, the Navy had exclusive use of Chrestman, Alumni Hall, and the cafeteria.
 During World War II, enrollment was between 550 and 600 students.
 After the war ended and veterans returned, enrollment increased.
 About 1,000 students were enrolled in 1950, and 1,581 students by fall 1956.

-Mississippi College was one of the last private colleges in the country to drop its segregation policy, and did not do so until the 1969–70 school year.
+Mississippi Christian University was one of the last private colleges in the country to drop its segregation policy, and did not do so until the 1969–70 school year.

 From 1957 through 1968, the college built the B.C.
 Rogers Student Center, Hederman Science Building, Self Hall, and a pair of residence halls.
 Provine Chapel was restored.
 The School of Nursing began in 1969.
-MC purchased the former Jackson School of Law in 1975, leading to the Mississippi College School of Law.
+MC purchased the former Jackson School of Law in 1975, leading to the Mississippi Christian University School of Law.
 In 1975, the division of business became the School of Business.
 In 1977, the division of education became the School of Education.
 In 1982, the 12 remaining departments were grouped into the College of Arts and Sciences.

 In May 1992, MC absorbed Clarke College after the smaller school was forced to close due to declining enrollments.
 Throughout the 1990s, the college renovated and expanded; work was carried out on the library, electronic media center, Cockroft Hall (for the School of Nursing), A.E.
 Wood Coliseum, the Law School building in downtown Jackson, the New Men's Residence Hall, the New Women's Residence Hall, Jennings Hall, and Latimer House (a Victorian house later used for alumni receptions).

 21st century

 From 2002 to 2015, the college's enrollment grew from 3,227 to 5,152.
 The number includes a record of 618 freshmen.

 The number of international students rose from nine to a record 505 students from more than two dozen nations in fall 2015.

 The college added a physician assistant program in 2011.
 MC was the first institution in Mississippi to offer such a degree.
 MC now offers doctorates in educational leadership and professional counseling.

-Mississippi College was granted an exception to Title IX in 2015, which allows it to legally discriminate against LGBT students for religious reasons.
+Mississippi Christian University was granted an exception to Title IX in 2015, which allows it to legally discriminate against LGBT students for religious reasons.

-As part of a restructuring process for the school's bicentennial in 2026, the school's name will be changed to Mississippi Christian University starting that academic year.
+As part of a restructuring process for the school's bicentennial in 2026, the school's name was changed from Mississippi College to Mississippi Christian University on June 1st.

 Presidents

-Mississippi College has had 23 presidents/principals, including three interim presidents.
+Mississippi Christian University has had 23 presidents/principals, including three interim presidents.
 The first three presidents were known as "principals", before changing the official title to "president".